colebrookson/research-access/docs/institution-classification-methods.md

-# Methods on How Institutions were classified and Accessed
+# Methods on How Institutions were Classified and Accessed

 ## Universities